Message from the CFO

 Cost Efficiency in Existing Businesses

 As to launched pharmaceutical products, we have set selling, general and administrative (SG&A) expense ratio targets and seek to make efficient use of costs by carefully controlling expenses.
-Our goal for the SG&A expense ratio in the final year of the Third Medium-Term Management Plan is approximately 29%, which we aim to achieve ahead of time.
-In the Nutraceutical Business, amid aggressive investment by competitors, we are striving for efficient, disciplined control of costs through unique methods of communicating product value.
+The SG&A-to-sales ratio achieved its target of 29% during FY2022, which was set for the final year of the Third Medium-Term Management Plan, and we will aim to further improve it in FY2023.

 A Close Eye on the Balance Sheet